-5. DOE shall authorize funds that shall remain available to the extent that obligations have been incurred in good faith thereunder by the Contractor to the Financial Institution for the benefit of the special demand deposit account.
-The Financial Institution agrees to honor upon presentation for payment all payments issued by the Contractor and to restrict all withdrawals against the funds authorized to an amount sufficient to maintain the average daily balance in the special demand deposit account in a net positive and as close to zero as administratively possible.

-The Financial Institution agrees to service the account in this manner based on the requirements and specifications contained in (i) Contractor's prior solicitation dated September 22, 2005, attached hereto as Exhibit 1; (ii) the Financial Institution's bid in response to such solicitation dated October 26, 2005, attached hereto as Exhibit 2 (the parties acknowledging that the pricing contained in such Proposal is superseded by the pricing contained in Exhibit 4 hereto, and that certain outdated operational or technical details listed in the Solicitation and the Proposal have been replaced over time by mutual agreement of the parties, either explicitly or by way of accepted practice); and (iii) the Treasury Management Master Agreement executed by Contractor dated May 23, 2012 (as amended), attached hereto as Exhibit 3.
-The Treasury Management Master Agreement is hereby amended such that the reference in Section 2 to the prior Special Financial Institution Account Agreement will be deleted and replaced with a reference to this current Agreement.
-The Financial Institution agrees that per-item costs, detailed in the form "Schedule of Financial Institution Processing Charges" attached hereto as Exhibit 4, will remain constant during the term of this Agreement, including the two 1-year option periods.
+- 5. DOE authorizes funds to the extent obligations have been incurred in good faith thereunder by the Contractor to the Financial Institution for the benefit of the special demand deposit account.
+The Financial Institution agrees to honor upon presentation for payment any payments issued by the Contractor and to restrict all withdrawals against the funds authorized to an amount sufficient to maintain the average daily balance in the special demand deposit account in a net positive and as close to zero as administratively possible. - 6.
+The Financial Institution agrees to service the account based on the requirements and specifications contained in (i) Contractor's prior solicitation dated September 22, 2005, attached hereto as Exhibit 1; (ii) the Financial Institution's bid in response to such solicitation dated October 26, 2005, attached hereto as Exhibit 2 (the parties acknowledging that the pricing contained in such Proposal is superseded by the pricing contained in Exhibit 4 hereto, and that certain outdated operational or technical details listed in the Solicitation and the Proposal have been replaced over time by mutual agreement of the parties, either explicitly or by way of accepted practice); and (iii) the Treasury Management Master Agreement executed by Contractor dated March 5, 2021 (as amended), attached hereto as Exhibit 3.
+The Financial Institution agrees that, for any accounts covered by this Agreement, if there is any inconsistency between the Treasury Management Master Agreement and this Agreement, this Agreement will control the addressing of that issue.
+The Financial Institution agrees that per-item costs, detailed in the form "Schedule of Financial Institution Processing Charges" attached hereto as Exhibit 4, will remain constant during the term of this Agreement, including the three (3), one-year option periods.
 The Financial Institution shall calculate the monthly fees based on services rendered and invoice the Contractor.
 The Contractor shall issue a check or automated clearinghouse authorization transfer to the Financial Institution in payment thereof.

-If, for reasons beyond the Financial Institution's control, the Financial Institution does not receive or reasonably anticipates not receiving same-day reimbursement of the daily funding draw as contemplated in this Agreement, or if the Financial Institution is otherwise notified by the Contracting Officer that funding is not available for reimbursement or payment, the Financial Institution is authorized to withhold distributing payment until confirmation from the Contracting Officer is received that funding is available to cover the required payments.
+If, for reasons beyond the Financial Institution's control, the Financial Institution does not receive or reasonably anticipates not receiving same-day reimbursement of the daily funding draw as contemplated in this Agreement, or if the Financial Institution is otherwise notified by the Contracting Officer that funding is not available for reimbursement or payment, the Financial Institution is authorized to withhold distributing payment until confirmation form the Contracting Officer is received that funding is available to cover the required payments.